-Obsessive Compulsive Disorder (OCD) is an anxiety disorder associated with obsessive thoughts and compulsive behaviours.
+Obsessive Compulsive Disorder (OCD) is an anxiety disorder associated with obsessive thoughts and/or compulsive behaviours.
 A person suffering with Obsessive Compulsive Disorder will often have intrusive, unwanted and unpleasant thoughts and are compelled to perform repetitive behaviours in an attempt to prevent their obsessions becoming true.

 Obsessive Compulsive Disorder can be very debilitating and can have an enormous impact on the life of the sufferer.